-43. The success of Plaintiff's Beadnova Mark and the Beadnova Works have resulted in infringement of the Beadnova Mark and the Beadnova Works.
-Plaintiff has identified numerous domain names linked to marketplace listings on certain platforms including the Defendant Internet Stores, which were offering for sale, display, advertise and market utilizing the Beadnova copyrighted images without permission.
-These listings are displayed in the Northern District of Illinois and Defendants offer to ship their products displayed in the infringing images to the Northern District of Illinois.
+43. The success of Plaintiff's Beadnova brand has resulted in its counterfeiting and infringement of the Beadnova Mark and Beadnova Works.
+Plaintiff has identified numerous domain names linked to marketplace listings on certain platforms including the Defendant Internet Stores, which were offering for sale, selling, and importing counterfeit and/or infringing Beadnova products to consumers in Illinois, this Judicial District, and throughout the United States.
+Many of these Defendants also displayed and offered products for sale in Illinois, this Judicial District, and throughout the United States utilizing the Beadnova copyrighted images without permission.

-44. Plaintiff's success in utilizing the Beadnova Mark and the Beadnova Works to market and promote sales of the retail items depicted therein has resulted in widespread infringement.
-Plaintiff has identified numerous domain names linked to marketplace listings on at least one e-commerce platform which was offering, marketing, soliciting, and advertising to consumers in this Judicial District and throughout the United States in a manner that violates Plaintiff's exclusive trademark and copyrights.
+44. Plaintiff's success in utilizing the Beadnova Works to market and promote sales of the retail items depicted therein has resulted in widespread infringement.
+Plaintiff has identified numerous domain names linked to marketplace listings on platforms such as Aliexpress which were offering, marketing, soliciting, and advertising to consumers in this Judicial District and throughout the United States in a manner that violates Plaintiff's exclusive copyright in the Beadnova Works.

-45. Upon information and belief, Defendants facilitate sales by utilizing the Beadnova Mark, Beadnova imagery and the Beadnova Works to give the impression that the Defendant is associated with or authorized by Plaintiff.
+45. Upon information and belief, Defendants facilitate sales by designing the Defendant Internet Stores so that they appear to unknowing consumers to be authorized online retailers, outlet stores, or wholesalers selling genuine Beadnova products.
 Many of the Defendant Internet Stores look sophisticated and accept payment in U.S. dollars via credit cards and PayPal.

-Defendant Internet Stores often include images and design elements utilized in the Beadnova Mark and the Beadnova Works, including watermarks with the registered Mark, that make it very difficult for consumers to distinguish such counterfeit sites from that of an authorized retailer.
+Defendant Internet Stores often include images and design elements utilized in the Beadnova Works, including watermarks, that make it very difficult for consumers to distinguish such counterfeit sites from that of an authorized retailer.
 Defendants further perpetuate the illusion of legitimacy by offering customer service and using indicia of authenticity and security that consumers have come to associate with authorized retailers.

-46. Plaintiff has not licensed or authorized Defendants to use its Beadnova Mark or Beadnova Works and none of the Defendants are authorized to sell Beadnova products or display the Beadnova Works.
+46. Plaintiff has not licensed or authorized Defendants to use its Beadnova Mark and Beadnova Works and none of the Defendants are authorized retailers of genuine Beadnova products or authorized to display the Beadnova Works.